rikikoo/lem_in/README.md

 Turns out that the easiest approach for most students and for me as well was to tweak the [Edmonds-Karp algorithm](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm).
 In a nutshell, the EK algo performs a breadth-first search repeatedly on the graph, updating the graph's capacities on each run until the graph is fully saturated so that the sink can no longer be reached.
 The found paths are stored along the way.

 My implementation does this repeated bfs from source to sink and then backwards, from sink to source, because the graph is bidirectional, hence the edges have a capacity for both directions.
-The backward-bfs also ensures we won't use overlapping paths, as the fw-bfs has now blocked the edges of the paths we traversed in both directions.
+The backward-bfs also ensures we won't use overlapping paths, as the fw-bfs has now blocked the edges of the paths were traversed in both directions.

 Using the first graph example again, this is how the path-finding algo progresses: